The popular green wordmark design has always been an essential aspect of Safaricom’s business model.

 Brief History of Safaricom

-It is the largest telecommunications in Kenya, and the most profitable company in the East and Central African region.
+It is the largest telecommunications firm in Kenya, and the most profitable company in the East and Central African region.

 Safaricom is one of a small group of about 400 companies across Africa whose annual revenues are more than $1 billion.
 Many of these companies are pan-African in their operations and are active in increasingly diverse sectors.